maltaweel/eBayScraper/README.md

 <i>Run NER Analysis and Dictionary</i>

-4. Transfer the ner-model.ser.gz file from /NERProject/data/ to eBayScraper/src/nlp/ then run nameEntityRecog.py, with the scaped data files transfered to the data folder.
+4. Transfer the ner-model.ser.gz file from /NERProject/data/ to eBayScraper/src/nlp/ then run nameEntityRecog.py, with the scaped data files transfered to the data folder or use the nameEntityTotal.csv for the merged scraped data.
+The output of this will be nameEntity.csv

 5. If there are multiple runs, merge the outputs of the NER (taking the results from the output folder) and merge using /src/merger/mergeMutipleOutputs.py, which creates namedEntityuTotal.csv in the output folder.
 The multiple outputs should be put in totalData.
+If there is only a single output, this step should be skipped.

 <i>Make into Spatial Data</i>